-Efforts continue to ensure students complete high school.
-Manitoba's high school graduation rate has increased to 85% today from 71% just over a decade ago.
+Efforts will continue to ensure students complete high school.
+Manitoba high school's graduate rate has increased to 85 per cent today from 71 just-per cent just over a decade ago.
 That means 2,000 more students are successfully completing high school every year.

 More work is needed to continue this improvement, including on reserves.

-This fall, the Premier began bringing together employers and post-secondary leaders to meet with First Nations students in their own communities.
+This fall the Premier (Mr. Selinger) began bringing together employers and post-secondary leaders to meet with First Nations students in their own communities.
 Together they are exploring ways to overcome barriers and build bridges to higher learning and good jobs.
 The educational success of Aboriginal youth is essential for Manitoba's continued prosperity and remains a top priority for our government.

-Our government will continue to build on the success of our Provincial Nominee

-Program to recruit newcomers who want to work and make Manitoba their home.

-In the year ahead, we will host consultations with newcomer groups to strengthen community engagement and open paths to good jobs.
+Our government will continue to build on the success of our Provincial Nominee Program to recruit newcomers who want to work and make Manitoba their home.
+In the year ahead we will host consultations with newcomer groups to strengthen community engagement and open paths to good jobs.
 Literacy and adult learning programs are important stepping stones for many new Canadians and others seeking to upgrade their skills.
-We will continue to strengthen programming throughout our network of Adult Literacy providers to serve more Manitobans.
-We will also work with community partners to pilot a new wrap-around literacy model, incorporating essential skills training, child care, high school and post-secondary credits, and work placements.
+We will continue to strengthen programs throughout our network of adult literacy providers to serve more Manitobans.
+We will also work with community partners to pilot a new wrap-around literacy model incorporating essential skills training, child care, high school and post-secondary credits and work placements.

-Manitoba has launched a new sustainable employment strategy that supports or get their first job.
-This strategy is a major component of our commitment to reduce poverty and grow our workforce.
+Manitoba has launched a new sustainable employment strategy and supports Manitobans on the social assistance to get the training they need to go back to work or to get their first job.
+This strategy is a major component of our commitment to reduce poverty and growth of-and grow our workforce.